cynthialmy/cynthialmy.github.io/_posts/2026-02-27-self-evolving-ai-assistant.md

 ## Why I Built My Own Instead of Using OpenClaw Directly

 This was a deliberate product decision, not a case of "not invented here" syndrome.
-The reasoning came down to five factors.
+The reasoning came down to four factors.

 ### Safety and Transparency